KTH/devops-course/contributions/course-automation/kalpet-andnil5/README.md

 ## Solution

 ### Requierments for solution to run
-This solution is written with two big assumptions in mind.
-First there needs to be a textfile called "kth-ids.txt" with the email addresses of students registered to the course.
+This solution is written with two assumptions in mind.
+First there needs to be a textfile called **kth-ids.txt** with the email addresses of students registered to the course.
 The file needs to have the following format:

 ````
 ...